jiromaykin/rebase-examples/README.md

 ```$ git rebase -i HEAD~3```

 If you mark one or more lines as "squash", they will be combined with the one above.

+After entering a commit message for the new, combining commit, the Interactive Rebase is completed.